JuanCarcedo/jca-python-projects/README.md

 - finance_calculator: Interest calculation on a loan or an investment (simple, compound).

 With SQLite:
 SQLite Test: Class to manage/handle simple SQLite requests (create table, update table...).
+Bookstore: Bookstore data management with database.
+Note there is an external class to manage the interaction with the database.